Langtang and Gosaikunda Trail | 13 Days

 It is highly recommended that you bring medications that you think will be required after ample research.
 You can carry some common medications that can be used to deal with a headache, flu, stomach problems, etc. If you travel with a guide, he will also most likely have a first aid kit.
 Most guides will also be trained in first aid procedures and basic medical and life aid.
 There will most likely be small medical shops around the villages, which can help you with the primary treatment and common medicines.
 You can easily find hospitals at lower altitudes.

-Altitude Sickness on the Langtang and Gosaikunda Trail.
+Altitude Sickness on The Langtang and Gosaikunda Trail.

 Insurance & Rescue on Langtang and Gosaikunda Trail.